WojciechKrysiak/SCModManager/README.md

 ### Disclaimer!
 This is very much a work in progress - bugs are expected - backup any files you don't wish irreprably harmed (for now only settings.txt).

+### Download prebuilt version:
+To get the latest release, go to the [releases](https://github.com/WojciechKrysiak/SCModManager/releases) page and download the latest version from the .zip file.
+Extract wherever you wish.

 ### Usage:

 Start SCModManager.exe from any location.
 It should detect the location of your Stellaris documents folder automatically.
 If not, let me know.